kubik369/spoj-chrome-extension/README.md

 SPOJ Tweaks
 ===========

-Chrome extension for small tweaks on the SPOJ website
+Chrome extension for small tweaks on the SPOJ website, adjusted for the new layout of the site, heavily based on the previous work of [pulkitsharma07](https://github.com/pulkitsharma07/Better-SPOJ).

 Features
 --------